Note

 - Most endpoint security policies

-On your existing Intune policies, you can use Copilot to summarize the policy.
+On your existing Intune configuration policies, you can use Copilot to summarize the policy.
 The summary describes what the policy does, the users and groups assigned to the policy, and the settings in the policy.
 This feature can help you understand the effect of a policy and its settings on your users and devices.

 To use this feature in Intune, select an existing policy and then select Summarize with Copilot.